pvigier/pvigier.github.io-jekyll/_posts/2019-07-28-vagabond-2d-light-system.md

 # Conclusion

 That is all for this article on my light system.
 I may blur the lighting texture to have smoother transitions to shadows.
-I may also add other types of lights such as spot lights and area lights later.
+I may also add other types of lights such as spotlights and area lights later.

 Next week, I will work on the [physics system]({{ site.baseurl }}{% post_url 2019-08-04-quadtree-collision-detection %}).

 See you next week for more!

-*If you are interested by my adventures during the development of Vagabond, you can follow me on [Twitter](https://twitter.com/PierreVigier).*
+*If you are interested in my adventures during the development of Vagabond, you can follow me on [Twitter](https://twitter.com/PierreVigier).*